Iodine, TSH & Thyroid Physiology: What You Need to Know

 Is a high TSH after iodine always a sign of hypothyroidism?

 Not necessarily.
 In iodine-deficient individuals, TSH may rise temporarily during thyroid adaptation after iodine repletion.
-Free T4, Free T3, and symptom trends provide important clinical context.
+This reflects the HPT axis recalibrating rather than true thyroid failure.
+Free T4, Free T3, and symptom trends provide important clinical context for distinguishing adaptive TSH elevation from primary hypothyroidism.

 How long can TSH stay elevated after starting iodine?

 In some individuals, TSH may remain elevated for several months while thyroid signalling adapts.
-Monitoring Free T4 and Free T3 alongside symptoms is typically more informative than TSH alone.
+Monitoring Free T4 and Free T3 alongside symptoms is typically more informative than TSH alone during this adaptive period.

 Should everyone take iodine for thyroid symptoms?

-No. Iodine supplementation is not appropriate for everyone—particularly individuals with autoimmune thyroid disease, iodine sufficiency, or nodular thyroid conditions.
-Individual assessment and clinical supervision are recommended.
+No. Iodine supplementation is not appropriate for everyone — particularly individuals with autoimmune thyroid disease such as Hashimoto’s thyroiditis or Graves’ disease, iodine sufficiency, or nodular thyroid conditions.
+Individual assessment including urinary iodine concentration (UIC) testing and clinical supervision are recommended.

 Key Insights

-• TSH is a regulatory signal, not a thyroid hormone (1).
+• TSH is a regulatory signal produced by the anterior pituitary, not a thyroid hormone (1)

-• Iodine repletion may be associated with transient TSH elevation in iodine-deficient individuals (2–4).
+• Iodine repletion may be associated with transient TSH elevation in iodine-deficient individuals via NIS upregulation (2-4)

-• Cofactor sufficiency is critical for safe and effective iodine utilisation (8–11).
+• Cofactor sufficiency — selenium, zinc, and iron — is critical for safe and effective iodine utilisation (8-11)

 Thyroid markers are best interpreted in context, not isolation.
-If your thyroid results changed after starting iodine, a functional assessment of iodine status, thyroid hormones, and key cofactors can help distinguish adaptive changes from clinically significant dysfunction.
+If your TSH has changed after starting iodine, a functional assessment of iodine status, thyroid hormones, and key cofactors can help distinguish adaptive changes from clinically significant dysfunction.
+At Elemental Health and Nutrition, we provide personalised, evidence-informed thyroid support in Adelaide.

 References